akmalhafizin/andaacc/README.md

 # andaacc
-A that assists bookkeepers and accountants in recording and reporting a firm's and individual's financial transactions.
+A software that assists bookkeepers and accountants in recording and reporting a firm's and individual's financial transactions.